daltonsutton/sqids-wp/readme.txt

 Activate the plugin.
 Under the Permalinks settings page, you will see a new tag called %sqid%.
 Use this tag in your permalink structure to generate a short unique ID for each post.

 == Upgrade Notice ==
-There is no specific upgrade notice available for the current version of the "sqids" plugin.
+There are no upgrade notices at this time.

 == Changelog ==